doombubbles/ability-choice/LATEST.md

-- Fixed potential crash with Pat Fusty Level 10 and MIB
+- Fixed a patch for BTD6 v42.1